kunukn/react-forceupdate/README.md

 ## About

 React hooks for force updating components.
-Force update from anywhere to those using a useForceUpdate hook.
+Force update from anywhere to those using a useForceUpdate hook with optional payload.

 ## Install